 Prominent literary figures of the restoration period

-Dryden was an English poet, playwright and critic.
+Dryden was an English poet, playwright, and critic.
 He was born in Northamptonshire in 1631.
-After the restoration of kings Charles II to the throne, he wrote a royalist panegyric which was a celebration and praising of King Charles II.
-Dryden named as Poet Laureate in 1668 by King Charles II, as he was pleased and happy with Dryden’s work.
+After the restoration of King Charles II to the throne, he wrote a royalist panegyric which was a celebration and praising of King Charles II.
+Dryden named Poet Laureate in 1668 by King Charles II, as he was pleased and happy with Dryden’s work.
 Dryden always had the zeal to achieve perfection of form.
 He was very much into achieving clarity, symmetry, logic, reasoning but he has some leftover traits of Elizabethan time, i.e. imagination and fancy elements in his works.
 Dryden came back to the blank verse.
 He used to mix-up comedies with Tragedies.

-Dryden was also called as Father of English criticism by Dr. Johnson.
+Dryden was also called Father of English criticism by Dr. Johnson.
 Dryden was the one who brought the concept of descriptive criticism.
 His work of criticism is about literary analysis.
 He was also a pioneer of Historical criticism.

 Dryden was also a dramatist.
 He started his career as a dramatist with Wild Gallant.
 He has written many heroic plays as well like:

-He was a powerful satirist of that time.
+He was a powerful satirist at that time.
 His one of the most famous satirical work was Hudibras.
 He satirized Puritanism in his work.
 Hudibras is an epic written to mock Puritans.
 It consists of mock-heroic elements, buffoonery, irony and witty epigrams.
 Some of the famous works of Butler:

 - On myself